wix/stylable/docs/guides/components-basics.md

 }
 ```

-### Creating and Exposing States
+### Create and Expose States

-In our component we can also create custom states that will be available to anyone using our component as [pseudo-classes](../references/pseudo-classes.md).
+You can also create custom states for the component that are available as [pseudo-classes](../references/pseudo-classes.md) to anyone using your component.

-A state can be used to reflect any Boolean property in our component.
-For example, our `Button` has a Boolean property called `clicked` (for the sake of this example, it will be triggered when it is first clicked, and never turned off).
+A state can be used to reflect any Boolean property in your component.
+For example, your `Button` has a Boolean property called `clicked`.
+In this example, it is triggered when it is first clicked, and never turned off.

 ```tsx
 /* button.ts */